ikjxt/CodeBrown/README.md

 **Synopsis:**

 CheesyTracker is a location-tracking application developed for Round Table Pizza, enabling business managers to efficiently manage deliveries and track the real-time location of their delivery drivers.
 The application offers features such as live location updates, route customization, two-factor authentication for security, and location history logging.
 It aims to enhance accountability among drivers and streamline the delivery management process for the client's business.
+It will also improve delivery accuracy and efficiency for customers.

 # Project Description

 **Client's Business:**

-The client, Harmanjot Singh, owns multiple locations of Round Table Pizza in the Sacramento area.
+The Client, Harmanjot Singh, owns multiple locations of Round Table Pizza in the Sacramento area.

 **Value Expected:**